sitntogether-cloud/SitN-MVP-2025/README.md

 # SitN MVP 2025

-This is a SwiftUI project for SitN, a restaurant seating availability app.
+This is a SwiftUI project for SitN.

 ## How to Run the Project Locally